DilerFeed/Solving-set-cover-problem-with-Python/README.md

-# Solving covering problem with Python
+# Solving set cover problem with Python

 In computer science, the problem of finding a minimum vertex cover is a classical optimization problem.
 It is NP-hard, so it cannot be solved by a polynomial-time algorithm if P ≠ NP.
 Moreover, it is hard to approximate – it cannot be approximated up to a factor smaller than 2 if the unique games conjecture is true.
 On the other hand, it has several simple 2-factor approximations.
 It is a typical example of an NP-hard optimization problem that has an approximation algorithm.
 Its decision version, the vertex cover problem, was one of Karp's 21 NP-complete problems and is therefore a classical NP-complete problem in computational complexity theory.
 Furthermore, the vertex cover problem is fixed-parameter tractable and a central problem in parameterized complexity theory.